Dave-team/Knowledge-base/Principles.md

 ### Health
 - Physical activity: Extremely fit: flexible, strong endurance, speed and strength
-- Heathy diet: Eat healthy and drinks lots of water
+- Heathy diet: Eat healthy and drinks lots of water.
+Take supplements and eat lots of fruits and veg.
+Cook meals fresh as much as possible
 - Get good quality sleep
 - Take care of appearance/body/skin and hygiene
-- Appearance with strong body language and voice
+- Good ergonomic posture and general confident body language
+- Mental health: strong self awareness (e.g. through journalling and reflecting on life) and meditation

 ### Career
 - Be enthusiastic and energetic around creating impact
 - Embrace the challenges with confidence and optimism
 - Be resourceful, solution oriented and curious
 - Build meaningful relationships
+- Be social.
+Show interest and want to get to know others and also allow them to get to know me

 ### Experiences
 - Travel